konfou/konfou.github.io/_posts/2021-03-16-gobolinix-redefining-filesystem-hierarchy.md

 ## Concepts in other systems

-GoboLinux  is  [influenced][glinfluences]  and  draws  inspiration  from others  sytem that  build a  _different_ system  on top  of Unix  based.
+GoboLinux  is  [influenced][glinfluences]  and  draws  inspiration  from others systems  that build a  _different_ system  on top of  Unix based.
 Examples  of  such systems  are  NeXT,  BeOS,  and AtheOS.
 That  said, GoboLinux isn't a clone of any of those systems.

 NeXT was  already mentioned to  be the  originator of the  top hierarchy